Dr Côté » Sleep Apnea: CPAP and Hybrid Therapy

 In recent years, much research has been conducted to assess the various options for treating sleep apnea.
 Today, Continuous Positive Airway Pressure or CPAP is now recommended as the standard treatment for sleep apnea syndrome.

-• Men, the elderly, obese, those who smoke, drink alcohol or take anxiolytics are most at risk.
+Men, seniors, individuals with obesity, smokers, and those who consume alcohol or take anxiolytics are at greater risk.

 For moderate to severe sleep apnea, the doctor will recommend an intensive nightly treatment with a CPAP machine.
 A mask is installed and supported by straps on the head.
 A tube connects the mask to the CPAP device that controls the snoring and apnea by constant air pushed into the mask that keeps the airways open at all stages of breathing.